gridpoint-com/svg_island/README.md

 notes:

-MARK: In essence a chart is a client side collection as it manifests as a visualization.
-Pushing the chart coordinates into a stream allows us to insert new datapoints without having to roundtrip to the server or redraw the entire chart.
+MARK: In essence a chart is a client side collection as it manifests itself as a visualization.
+Pushing the chart coordinates into a stream allows us to insert new data points without having to roundtrip to the server or redraw the entire chart.

 ---
 ### Implementing LiveView Streams